 These transformative changes, along with a history of low correlations and idiosyncratic return drivers among healthcare stocks, make the sector particularly attractive for long/short managers with specialized expertise.
-In our view, investing in this highly complex area demands an understanding of scientific and regulatory factors and a web of relationships that exist among healthcare constituents.
+In our view, investing in this highly complex area demands an understanding of scientific and regulatory factors and a web of relationships that exists among healthcare constituents.

 Increasing opportunities for long/short investors in healthcare stocks

 During the first part of the current decade, a rising tide lifted all boats, with a large majority of healthcare stocks delivering positive returns, but that regime is starting to shift.
 For the past two years, the number of stocks turning in negative performance has increased.
-We believe that given the many complexities that characterize this large and growing sector, differentiated returns may be the rule rather than the exception going forward, potentially creating an attractive environment for long/short investors for several more years.
+We believe that, given the many complexities that characterize this large and growing sector, differentiated returns may be the rule rather than the exception going forward, potentially creating an attractive environment for long/short investors for several more years.

 The definition of success is likely to vary by subsegment

-It’s clear to us that some companies will thrive in this new environment while others will fail to adapt.
+It’s clear to us that some companies will thrive in this new environment, while others will fail to adapt.
 Successful companies will likely be those that are on the cutting edge of science and technology, facilitate information sharing, or offer high-quality products or services at a lower cost.
 Companies that get left behind may include providers of undifferentiated products or services, inefficient resource allocators, technology laggards, and business models that are heavily dependent on areas of healthcare where volumes are too high based on current, yet changing, incentives.

 Healthcare services comprise many niche areas whose often-narrow functions can be misunderstood by market participants.
 In addition, this subsegment has had low correlations with other healthcare subsegments, making it a distinct and potentially diversifying opportunity set.
 Unlike biopharmaceuticals or medical technology companies, healthcare services tend to be local, not global, necessitating segmented research that accounts for local factors.
 We believe outperformers will be those that provide value, information, and transparency; align incentives; and successfully manage day-to-day business execution.
 Certain healthcare IT companies, hospital service outsourcers, and low-cost outpatient care providers are likely in this camp.
 Among the losers, we expect to see certain service providers whose business models are heavily reliant on the patient volume in high-cost settings to be challenged.

-Drug development is incredibly expensive and time consuming.
-By some estimates, it takes an average of $1 billion to develop a drug, and 10 phase 1 drug candidates to yield one marketable product.1 Success depends on a company’s scientific acumen, target selection, clinical trial design, regulatory expertise, and a global market rollout strategy—including responsible pricing.
+Drug development is incredibly expensive and time-consuming.
+By some estimates, it takes an average of $1 billion to develop a drug and 10 phase 1 drug candidates to yield one marketable product.1 Success depends on a company’s scientific acumen, target selection, clinical trial design, regulatory expertise, and a global market rollout strategy—including responsible pricing.
 Over time, a company must be able to fill its pipeline repeatedly with high-potential drug candidates that can sustain future growth as older drugs become obsolete or lose patent protections.